-The concept of a ‘right to farm’ mainly relates to farmers being able to undertake their lawful agricultural activities without non-farming neighbours and community land users trying to stop farming activities.
+The concept of a ‘right to farm’ mainly relates to farmers being able to undertake their lawful agricultural activities without non-farming neighbours and community land users trying to stop their farming activities.

 A farming business is often a 24/7, 365-day job.
 Activities never stop and a farming property can be a very busy environment, especially during peak seasonal harvesting.
 Where there are dry conditions, both farm vehicles and livestock may create more noise and dust around the surrounding properties to a farm.
 The best way to manage these issues is to talk to the farmer to resolve the situation and to develop a plan that would suit everyone involved before a dispute occurs.